2025 Solar Incentives Guide for Foley, AL - Tax Credits & Rebates

 EcoWatch's Foley, AL Solar Incentives FAQs

-How much can I save on my electric bill annually if I install solar panels on my house in Foley?
+How much can I save on my electric bill annually if I add solar panels to my house in Foley?

-You can reduce your carbon footprint by 450 pounds of CO2 annually when you switch to solar panels.
+You can lower your carbon footprint by 450 pounds of CO2 annually when you switch to solar panels.
 This adds up to approximately 9,000 pounds in 20 years.
-Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.
+In addition, solar power is a renewable energy source, which means that making the switch lessens the drain on our planet's resources.

 When does the federal solar tax credit end?